cmantas/simple_log/README.md

 ------
 simple_log can be used withoud creating a logger object.

-By default it's configured in a 'DEBUG' level.
+By default it's configured in a 'DEBUG' level and no logger name is printed.

 In this case it alligns the level names